 - Yli-Luosto – Ukko-Luosto 12 km

 The most demanding section of the Pyhä-Luosto Trail starts from the Yli-Luosto Open Wilderness Hut.
 The trail ascends onto the Yli-Luosto felltop and keeps climbing onto the summit of Keski-Luosto.
 This section runs along an open fell area.
 Lined with twisted old pines, the trail wriggles along a block field and occasionally pops onto a treeless felltop.
 Keski-Luosto is a peculiar, narrow fell ridge that gives you foretaste of the upcoming terrain.
 Here the path might be quite narrow from time to time, but it get´s easier to follow after a while.
 Next, the trail will descend from Keski-Luosto and cross the Torvinen - Luosto road.
 The journey goes onto the slopes of Ukko-Luosto Fell, where there is a very handsome old pine forest.
-The distance to the Ukko-Luosto summit is about 5 km.
-On the summit, there is a lookout platform from where you can admire gorgeous views opening out onto the Pyhänlatva-aapa mire.
-If you want to visit the Luosto resort, there are steps descending from the lookout platform along the slopes of Ukko-Luosto and a connection to the centre of Luosto.
+The distance to the Ukko-Luosto summit is about 5 km form the road.
+On the summit, there is a scenery spot from where you can admire gorgeous views opening out onto the Pyhänlatva-aapa mire.
+If you want to visit the Luosto resort, there are steps descending from the scenery spot along the slopes of Ukko-Luosto and a connection to the centre of Luosto.
 In the centre of Luosto, you will find shops, restaurants and hotels.
 There are no rest spots in the terrain along this section of the trail.